oracle/pgql-lang/pages/pgql-1.3-spec.md

 It can be used for specifying a [label](#labels) for the vertices too.

 The key of the vertex table uniquely identifies a row in the table.
-If a key is not specified, the key defaults to the primary key of the underlying table.
+If a key is not explicitly specified then it defaults to the primary key of the underlying table.
+A key is always required so a primary key needs to exist if no key is specified.
 See the section on [keys](#keys) for more details.

 The label clause provides a label for the vertices.